leriomaggio/deep-learning-keras-tensorflow/README.md

       - wcwidth==0.1.7
       - wheel==0.29.0
       - widgetsnbextension==1.2.6
-    prefix: /home/valerio/anaconda3/envs/deep-learning

 # Recreate the Conda Environment

+#### Preface
+For first clone this repo ```git clone https://gitlab.fbk.eu/MPBA/deep-learning-keras-tensorflow.git``` and then enter into deep-learning-keras-tensorflow directory.

 #### A. Create the Environment

 ```
-conda env create -f deep-learning.yml  # this file is for Linux channels.
+conda env create -f envs/deep-learning-linux.yml  # this file is for Linux channels.
 ```

 If you're using a **Mac OSX**, we also provided in the repo the conda file that is compatible with `osx-channels`:

 ```
-conda env create -f deep-learning-osx.yml  # this file is for OSX channels.
+conda env create -f envs/deep-learning-osx.yml  # this file is for OSX channels.
 ```

 #### B. Activate the new `deep-learning` Environment